Savestate2A03/z64-heapsim/README.md

 ## Important Files

-There's a few key files in the simulator that you will want to be aware of---
+There's a few key files in the simulator that you will want to be aware of —
 | Filename       |Description                    |
 |----------------|-------------------------------|
 |`simulator_main.py`| Contains setup info for the simulator         |